 This animated storyboard has been created as an alternative and more accesible way to explore the content of the video ‘What are systematic reviews?’.
+This video can be downloaded here.

 Each section contains a relevant animation to help explain each part of the script.